-In terms of overall community development, it is an explicit goal of APICDA to have processing occur year-year in Atka.
-According to APICDA staff, communities in the region with a stable or growing population base and local economy are those communities with a year-round shore-based processing plant, which has driven the targeted investments in Atka.
+In terms of overall community development, it is an explicit goal of APICDA to have processing occur year-round in Atka.
+According to APICDA staff, communities in the region with a stable or growing population base and local economy are those with a year-round shore-based processing plant, which has driven the targeted investments in Atka.
 It is assumed that four or five of the existing vessels in the community fleet could fish Pacific cod, but none of the local vessels are higher volume deep water vessels; developing year-round processing and harvesting capacity is an evolving process and will require additional capital investments in Atka, including additional harbor improvements.

-2.6.7 State and Municipal Fishery Taxes
+2.6.8 State and Municipal Fishery Taxes

-The State of Alaska taxes fish processed outside of and first landing in Alaska, fish processed in Alaska, and raw fish exported from Alaska, and shares of portion of these revenues with qualified boroughs and/or municipalities in Alaska.
-The amount of money distributed depends on the taxes collected during the program base year as defined in Alaska statute and on other factors.
+The State of Alaska taxes fish processed outside of and first landed in Alaska, fish processed in Alaska, and raw fish exported from Alaska, and shares of portion of these revenues with qualified boroughs and/or municipalities in Alaska.
+The State of Alaska also retains portions of the revenues raised from these taxes for its own use.
+The amount of money distributed depends on the taxes collected during the program base year, as defined in Alaska statute, and on other factors.
 These other factors include the organization of each borough in which processing or landings occur and number of incorporated cities in each borough.
-The two cities highlighted in this section, Adak and Atka all lie within the Aleutian West Census Area, and are not in an organized borough.
-The State of Alaska also retains portions of the revenues raised from these taxes for its own use.
+The two cities highlighted in this section, Adak and Atka, lie within the Aleutian West Census Area, and are not in an organized borough.